Transfer of business (TUPE)

 - The date or proposed date of the transfer

-If you are in a union: The union must get the above information no later than 30 days before the transfer.
+If you are part of a union, the union must get this information no later than 30 days before the transfer.

-If you are not in a union: You must get the above information in writing from your employer no later than 30 days before the transfer.
+If you are not part of a union, you must get the information in writing from your employer no later than 30 days before the transfer.

-This requirement also applies if you work for an employer with less than 50 employees.
+This requirement also applies to employers with less than 50 employees.

 How to complain about a TUPE